 |Kid to Kid®||5%|

-Why do you charge a flat fee for your royalties?
+Why do you charge less royalties than your competitors with your flat fee system?

-The general practice in the franchise industry is to charge a monthly royalty based on your gross sales, so the more successful the franchised location is, the ore money the parent franchisor makes.
+The general practice in the franchise business arena is to charge a monthly royalty based on your gross sales, so the more successful the franchised location is, the more money the parent franchisor makes.
 We don't think this philosophy is fair, and just because everyone else charges more than necessary, that doesn't make it the right thing to do.

 This will be YOUR business.
 The harder you work, the more money YOU should make.
-If you have to pay a royalty that is based on a percentage of your sales that means that the harder YOU work, the more money the franchisor makes, and we just don't agree with that at all.
-At GPFC, we have a hard time understanding how some franchisors can justify taking close to one hundred thousand dollars per year in royalties and ad fund contributions in order to provide the same services for their franchisees that we provide for our franchisees for a few hundred dollars per month.
+If you have to pay a royalty that is based on a percentage of your sales, however, that means that the harder YOU work, the more money the franchisor makes, and we just don't agree with that at all.
+At Hut no. 8, we have a hard time understanding how some franchisors can justify taking $100,000 or more dollars per year in royalties and ad fund contributions in order to provide the same services for their franchisees that we provide for our franchisees.

-We know what it costs us to support an established franchisee each month, and we have set our $380 monthly royalty slightly above this amount (after all, we ARE a business...).
+We know what it costs us to support an established franchisee each month, and we have set our $400.00 monthly royalty slightly above this amount (after all, we ARE a business...).
+This rate increases annually at an average of around 5% to adjust for inflation.

 By charging a flat rate royalty, we have also streamlined the accounting process and have made substantial cost savings that can be passed on to our franchisees.
-Now, instead of chasing franchisees that are late in filing and paying their royalties each month (like all other franchisors do), GPFC's flat rate royalty system is an efficient automatic draft on the first business day of the month.
+Now, instead of chasing franchisees who are late in filing and paying their royalties each month (like most franchisors do), Hut no. 8's flat rate royalty system is an efficient automatic draft on the first business day of the month.
 GPFC saves franchisees and the parent corporation on both time and payroll costs, and has the ability to project accurate budgets with none of the work that is involved in a percentage based system.

 Why should I pay royalties at all?

 The money to pay for support has to come from somewhere.
 While the other large franchisors take thousands of dollars out of your pocket every month, you get very little for it.
-The $380 that a Hut no. 8 franchisee pays each month more than pays for itself when you look at the discounts our franchisees receive from vendors, constant stream of new profit centers we produce, the ongoing training, and the exceptional support we provide.
+The royalty that a Hut no. 8 franchisee pays each month more than pays for itself when you look at the discounts our franchisees receive from vendors, constant stream of new profit centers we produce, the ongoing training, and the exceptional support we provide.
 Each month, our average franchisee saves hundreds of dollars just by asking for our advice (and taking it!) on different issues.
-There is no way an independent store can ever make as much money as Hut no. 8.
-If you think after 25% cost of goods sold (about average in the resale market), a franchisee only has to sell $460 worth of product a month (which should be a few hours selling once the store is well established) to cover their royalties.
-It's easy to see why being part of Hut no. 8 is much better for your wallet!

 With no support system in place things get expensive fast!
 Just imagine having to call a repair technician every time your POS has a problem (and it will no matter where it came from or whose software it is running).
 Have to call a third party tech support once a month and you can easily spend $500 a month!